hasanbasrid/ChatBot/README.md

  5. Finally use `git push heroku master` to deploy the program.
 You can use the link in terminal to access your newly deployed site.

+# Current issues and what to implement next

+1. Users currently have random names.
+Refreshing the page makes the user lose their username and gives them a new one.
+A login page at the start to have them login with their unique id could solve this issue.

+2. Bot does not have a paid subscription to APIs it uses so it has very limited number of calls(5).
+Moderate use of the bot commands will deplete these very quickly.

+3. The page currently loads the whole database on connection.
+There aren't enough values in the database to make this an issue right now but if the site is actually used, this would be a pretty big connection issue.

+# Technical Issues I had to fix

+1. When writing the CSS for the project, I used html property `class` to specify which element I was styling.
+After my input fields returned null values, I realized that something broke the React components, and it was the `class` property of html elements. `className` should be used instead of class when using React.
+More details at https://reactjs.org/docs/dom-elements.html

+2. Bot returns a python string message and line breaks `\n` in this string does not translate into html line breaks when rendering components.
+I handled it by using <span dangerouslySetInnerHTML={{ __html: message_text }}/> when rendering every message in the list and return `<br>` instead of `\n` from the bot.
+This also enabled every single user to be able to html inject.
+So I seperated user texts and bot texts into different components and used conditional rendering. https://reactjs.org/docs/conditional-rendering.html

+3. I tried using `React.useEffect(() => Socket.on('connected',updateUsers); Socket.on('disconnected',updateUsers);` to update user count every time someone disconnects or connects but this did not properly update the user count.
+I changed the two `Socket.on()` functions to only one `Socket.on('user count changed',updateUsers);` which solved the problem.